netwerxs/Windows-Backup/README.md

 3 - \\?\Volume{fdc7f40c-158a-11e3-93ee-806e6f6e6963}\

 %%A
-When following tokens=1,2,3 %%A will equal token 1 (REM) and magically %%B wi9ll equal token 2 %%C = token 3
+When following tokens=1,2,3 %%A will equal token 1 (REM) and magically %%B will equal token 2 and %%C = token 3

-%0 in windows batch files this is the name of the batch file
+%0 - In windows batch files this equals the name of the batch file

 Please study the batch file, you'll see what's happening.